jasonglenevans/SonicGXMEngine/README.md

 -------------config.json---------

+view - true/false - if the view menu is visible

+game - true/false if the game menu is visible

 fullscreen - true/false - tell the application to go to fullscreen on startup

 canResize - true/false - lets the user resize the application